tddPublic/Portable.Licensing/README.md

 ### Download ###

-[CoreCompat.Portable.Licensing](https://nuget.org/packages/CoreCompat.Portable.Licensing) is distributed with the popular NuGet Packaging Manager.
+[GSS.Portable.Licensing](https://nuget.org/packages/GSS.Portable.Licensing) is distributed with the popular NuGet Packaging Manager.
 This will make it easier for developers to get the Portable.Licensing distribution into their project.

 Go to the NuGet website for more details: [http://nuget.org/](http://nuget.org/)

 ### Create a private and public key for your product ###

-CoreCompat.Portable.Licensing uses the Elliptic Curve Digital Signature Algorithmus (ECDSA) to ensure the license cannot be altered after creation.
+GSS.Portable.Licensing uses the RSA(cryptosystem) with XML Signature to ensure the license cannot be altered after creation.

 First you need to create a new public/private key pair for your product: